Kilian Ludewig

-Kilian Ludewig (born 5 March 2000) is a German professional footballer who plays as a right-back for Danish Superliga club AaB, on loan from Red Bull Salzburg.
+Kilian Ludewig (born 5 March 2000) is a German professional footballer who plays as a right-back or a right winger for Liga I club Petrolul Ploiești.

 Club career

-Early years
+Youth career

 Ludewig started playing football at Barsbütteler SV and Willinghusener SC before moving to the youth academy of FC St. Pauli in 2014.
 After just one year, he moved on to RB Leipzig.
 In November 2015, he made his debut for Leipzig's under-19 team in the Under 19 Bundesliga when he came off the bench for Przemysław Płacheta on the tenth matchday of the 2015–16 season against Hamburger SV in injury time.
 In December 2015, he made his first appearance for Leipzig's under-17 team in the Under 17 Bundesliga against VfL Wolfsburg.
 In August 2016, he scored his first three goals in the Under 17 Bundesliga in an 8–0 win against Niendorfer TSV.

 Ludewig was officially promoted to the under-19 ahead of the 2017–18 season.
 He scored his first goal in the Under 19 Bundesliga in August 2017 in a 2–0 victory against Hertha BSC.
 Between September and December 2017, he also played three games for RB Leipzig in the UEFA Youth League.